Valexy6/Valexy6/README.md

-## I'm a front-end developer student in Develhope, I am also a student of International Relations and a lover of techonologies :computer: and geopolitcs :earth_americas:
+## I'm a Data Analyst/web dev, I am also a student of International Relations and a lover of techonologies :computer: and geopolitcs :earth_americas: